James Syme Drew: Early life

-Family

 James Syme Drew was born on 1 September 1883 in Manchester, England, the youngest son of Thomas Auchterlonie Drew of Fallowfield, a master calico printer, and Elizabeth Beatrice Jane (née Syme), daughter of James Syme Esquire – manager of the British Linen Banking Company, Scotland.

-Although the Drew family was of Scottish ancestry (at least 6 generations on both sides) in the early 1870s, Drew's grandfather, Alexander of Dalmonach and Blairmore (1815 – 1899), relocated his printing business to Lowerhouse Printworks in Burnley, establishing offices in Glasgow and Manchester.
+Although the Drew family was of Scottish ancestry (at least 6 generations on both sides) in the early 1870s Drew's grandfather, Alexander of Dalmonach and Blairmore relocated his printing business to Lowerhouse Printworks in Burnley, establishing offices in Glasgow and Manchester.

 Drew's father Tom, who was a director of the family printing business in Burnley, settled in the suburbs of Manchester, at Oak House, Fallowfield.

-Education

-Drew entered Harrow School in 1897, joining his elder brother, Alexander Southerland (1879 – 1970), at Mortons; House Master, Charles Colbeck of Lemmington (1847 – 1903).
+Drew entered Harrow School in 1897, joining his elder brother, Alexander Southerland (1879–1970), at Mortons; House Master, Charles Colbeck of Lemmington (1847–1903).
 Whilst at Harrow, Drew engaged with a variety of sporting activities including swimming, football, hurdles, and high-jump.

-In October 1899, Drew was promoted to Lance-Corporal in the school's Rifle Company, perhaps providing the inspiration for a military career.
-Indeed, Drew's time at Harrow was cut short when he responded to his country's call for soldiers in late 1900.
+In October 1899, Drew was promoted to lance-corporal in the school's Rifle Company.
+Drew's time at Harrow was cut short when he responded to his country's call for soldiers in late 1900.

 Early military career

-Sandhurst

 In January 1901, at the age of 17 years and 4 months, Drew was admitted to Sandhurst Royal Military College as an infantry officer cadet.
 In December of the same year, Drew passed his final examinations, with honours and exemplary conduct.

 On 17 January 1902, Drew was appointed to a commission as 2nd lieutenant with the Queen's Own Cameron Highlanders.

-With the 2nd Battalion, the Queen's Own Cameron Highlanders

 In 1902, Drew joined the 2nd Cameron Highlanders in Gibraltar, and was subsequently stationed in Crete in 1903, and Malta in 1904.

 Drew was promoted to full lieutenant on 26 April 1905, as the 2nd Battalion relocated to Pretoria, South Africa, serving under Colonel H H L Malcolm.
 Drew was stationed with Malcolm in Pietermaritzburg, Natal, during the Zulu Rebellion of 1906.
 In 1907, Drew remained in South Africa, stationed at Robert Heights, Pretoria, now serving under Lieutenant-Colonel M S Riach.

 In 1908 the Battalion left Robert Heights and headed for China, on board the R.I.M.S.
 Hardinge.
 Drew was stationed with the 2nd Cameron Highlanders at Tientsin, China.

 In 1910 the Battalion relocated to Bangalore, India where it remained until 1914, when it moved to Poona, shortly before returning to England as war broke out across Europe in August 1914.